newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 ```

 **INSERT**
-The `INSERT` statement is used to add new rows to a table and we cab add multiple rows at once.
+The `INSERT` statement is used to add new rows to a table and we can add multiple rows at once.

 ```sql
 INSERT INTO table_name (col1, col2, col3)